Ready to work together?

 A few months after working remotely for my first job out of college, I decided it was time for a change.
 I did a ton of research into self-employment, informed my friends and family of this crazy leap, and to my surprise, was greeted with a lot of support.

 I knew that in order to make the transition easier on myself, I had to have opportunities lined up.
 My biggest fears with leaping into full-time self-employment lay within consistency and fear of failing.
 So, I set myself up with a safety net.
 I decided to start by informing my employer of my plans, and they were kind enough to hire me as an independent contractor.
-I also found a separate contracting opportunity with a studio that’s already taught me so much.
+I also found a separate contracting opportunity with a design studio that’s already taught me so much.

 Don’t let your fear hold you back from your dreams